JanHerca/urantiapedia/output/wikijs/en/article/Judy_Van_Cleave/Updates_from_the_October_2021_Trustee_Meeting.md

 ## Books

-Book printing: After nine months of high-volume Urantia Book sales, inventories of specific books were depleted.
+**Book printing**: After nine months of high-volume Urantia Book sales, inventories of specific books were depleted.
 Having planned ample lead time to print thirty thousand English, Spanish, Portuguese, Russian, and French books, we had expected books to arrive before this happened.

 After securing printing bids in Europe, dealing with paper shortages and astronomical price increases, finalizing newly formatted printer files, and confirming a printing date, we finally saw the books printed and bound.
 Unfortunately, the shipping supply chain fell apart.
 After a scramble to secure shipping containers, the books finally arrived at a jammed port in Charleston, South Carolina.